 - A. Department A departmental byline is an organization (comprised of students and/or staff) that are affiliated with a university department or unit.
 The department or unit manages the allocated SAF funds for a specific operational reason that directly and positively impacts the undergraduate student population.
-The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - Alternative Breaks - The Alternative Breaks allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - The Alternative Breaks allocation shall provide individual students with finance support for Alternative Breaks opportunities. - Alternative Breaks is a student-led organization of the David M. Einhorn Center for Community Engagement committed to learning about social justice issues through a racial equity and intersectional lens.
-By analyzing root causes and working to shift societal narratives by addressing implicit biases, students are better prepared to engage in meaningful service with community agencies. - Athletics & Physical Education - The Athletics & Physical Education allocation shall be managed and overseen by the Cornell University Athletics Department. - The Athletics Department shall provide, at no cost, a Big Red Sports Pass (BRSP) to each undergraduate student.
+The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - i.
+Alternative Breaks - a.
+The Alternative Breaks allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - b.
+The Alternative Breaks allocation shall provide individual students with finance support for Alternative Breaks opportunities. - c.
+Alternative Breaks is a student-led organization of the David M. Einhorn Center for Community Engagement committed to learning about social justice issues through a racial equity and intersectional lens.
+By analyzing root causes and working to shift societal narratives by addressing implicit biases, students are better prepared to engage in meaningful service with community agencies. - ii.
+Athletics & Physical Education - a.
+The Athletics & Physical Education allocation shall be managed and overseen by the Cornell University Athletics Department. - b.
+The Athletics Department shall provide, at no cost, a Big Red Sports Pass (BRSP) to each undergraduate student.
 The BRSP shall provide free admission to all varsity sports excluding Men's Varsity Ice Hockey. - iii.
-Collegiate Readership Program - The Collegiate Readership Program allocation shall be managed and overseen by the Cornell Library department. - The Collegiate Readership Program shall provide free New York Times and Wall Street Journal access for undergraduate students. - iv.
-Community Partnership Funding Board - The Community Partnership Funding Board allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - b.
+Collegiate Readership Program - a.
+The Collegiate Readership Program allocation shall be managed and overseen by the Cornell Library department. - b.
+The Collegiate Readership Program shall provide free New York Times and Wall Street Journal access for undergraduate students. - iv.
+Community Partnership Funding Board - a.
+The Community Partnership Funding Board allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - b.
 Community Partnership Funding Board seeks to foster student leadership and social responsibility by encouraging students to take action against social problems through student initiated service projects. - c.
 Community Partnership Funding Board assists students in developing community action projects and administers grants' to make these projects possible. - v.
-Empathy Assistance and Referral Service (EARS)
+Empathy Assistance and Referral Service (EARS) - a.

-- a.
 Empathy Assistance and Referral Service allocation shall be managed and overseen by the Skorton vi.
 Emergency Medical Service at Cornell University (CUEMS) - a.
 The CUEMS allocation shall be managed and overseen by the Office of Emergency Management (OEM). - b.
-CUEMS will provide the Student Assembly statistics in terms of call responses, community education, and event standbys on an annual basis.

-vii.
-Minds Matter at Cornell
+CUEMS will provide the Student Assembly statistics in terms of call responses, community education, and event standbys on an annual basis. - vii.
+Minds Matter at Cornell - a.

-- a.
 Cornell Minds Matter allocation shall be managed and overseen by the Skorton Center for Health Initiatives. - b.
-Cornell Minds Matter (CMM) promotes mental health awareness and emotional well-being for all Cornell students by working to reduce the stigma of mental illness through holding educational events and creating safe spaces to foster a healthy, balanced lifestyle. - .
-CMM acts as a liaison between students, faculty, staff, and administration to advocate for the student perspective on mental health resources and campus policies.
+Cornell Minds Matter (CMM) promotes mental health awareness and emotional well-being for all Cornell students by working to reduce the stigma of mental illness through holding educational events and creating safe spaces to foster a healthy, balanced lifestyle.